castlegateit/cgit-zero/README.md

 # Zero

+**Development of Castlegate IT fork of the Zero theme has now stopped.
+The theme has been replaced by [Terminus](https://github.com/castlegateit/terminus), which can be customized and extended using [child themes](https://github.com/castlegateit/terminus-child-template).
+Some of the functions provided by Zero can now be found in the [Contact Form](https://github.com/castlegateit/cgit-wp-contact-form), [Login Style](https://github.com/castlegateit/cgit-wp-login-style), [SEO](https://github.com/castlegateit/cgit-wp-cmb-seo), and [User Guide](https://github.com/castlegateit/cgit-wp-user-guide) plugins.**

+---

 Zero is a simple WordPress theme designed to act as a starting point for development and customization.
 It contains theme files for pages, posts, and archives but does not provide any style information.